-Because cassava flour has such a high percentage of carbohydrates and a small amount of fibre, insulin levels for certain individuals can spike.
-Combing cassava flour with flax, coconut or almond flour when baking increases the fibre count and will not spike insulin as much.
-Consuming fibre-rich vegetables with cassava root or flour is another great way to offset the spike.
+Because cassava flour has such a high percentage of carbohydrates and a small amount of fiber, insulin levels for certain individuals can spike.
+Combing cassava flour with flax, coconut or almond flour when baking increases the fiber count and will not spike insulin as much.
+Consuming fiber-rich vegetables with cassava root or flour is another great way to offset the spike.

 As with any root vegetables, as it grows in the soil it absorbs nutrients and pollutants within its vicinity, therefore it is important to choose organic cassava flour whenever possible (Mombo, S., et al., 2017).